aerospike/aws-cloudformation/README.md

 4. Choose a valid existing keypair.
 If you don't have a keypair in AWS already, [create one first](http://docs.aws.amazon.com/gettingstarted/latest/wah/getting-started-create-key-pair.html) If you do not provide a keypair file name, you will not be able to ssh into the instances.

 5. *(Optional)* Enter the URL where CloudFormation can download your customized namespace settings.
 This will be appended to the end of the aerospike.conf file as-is.
+  * The simplest method is to upload a file to S3, then making the file public.
+The direct link is available via the properties tab of the S3 object.

 6. Enter number of instances as required.